The Cling Wrap Trick for Smoother Polymer Clay Cutter Edges

 Residue Left on Clay

 An acrylic roller with thickness guides, ceramic tile work surface, flexible and rigid tissue blades, sharp cutters, and a needle tool for air bubbles complete the setup.
+Pair that kit with a few simple batching habits and the technique scales to high-volume sessions.

 Acrylic Roller with Thickness Guides